Human Resources

 • Track material waste rates

-Implementing an Effective Performance Management System
+Implementing An Effective Performance Management System

-Data Collection and Analysis
+Data Collection and Analysis:

-• Implement digital tools for real-time data collection on job sites
+• Implement digital data collection methods

 • Conduct regular data analysis to identify trends and areas for improvement

-Regular Performance Reviews
+Regular Performance Reviews:

 • Conduct weekly team performance meetings

-• Implement quarterly project performance assessments
+• Implement monthly and quarterly performance assessments

-Training and Development
+Training and Development:

 • Identify skill gaps based on performance data

-• Provide targeted training programs to address weaknesses
+• Provide targeted training to address weaknesses

-• Offer mentorship programs for skill development
+• Offer mentoring programs for skill development

-Incentive Programs
+Incentive Programs:

 • Develop performance-based bonus structures